RiftValleySoftware/RVS_Checkbox/README.md

 ## DEPENDENCIES

 There are no dependencies for the module.
 If you will be running [the test harness](https://github.com/RiftValleySoftware/RVS_Checkbox/tree/main/TestHarness/RVS_Checkbox_TestHarness), you will need to load [the RVS_Generic_Swift_Toolbox project](https://github.com/RiftValleySoftware/RVS_Generic_Swift_Toolbox), as well.
+Again, **THIS IS NOT NECESSARY TO USE THE PACKAGE.
+IT IS ONLY FOR THE TEST HARNESS!**

 ## INSTALLATION